Kyösti Kallio

 Kyösti Kallio (/fi/, 10 April 1873 - 19 December 1940) was a Finnish politician who served as the president of Finland from 1937 to 1940.
 His presidency included leading the country through the Winter War; while he relinquished the post of commander-in-chief to Carl Gustaf Emil Mannerheim, he played a role as a spiritual leader.
 After the war, he became both the first president of Finland to resign and the only one to die in office, dying of a heart attack while returning home after submitting his resignation.

 Kallio was the only president of Finland who did not have an academic or similar degree.
 He was a prominent leader of the Agrarian League party, and served as Prime Minister four times and Speaker of the Parliament six times.
 During his political career, he also served as a five-time Minister of Agriculture for most of the period between 1917 and 1922, including in the Independence Senate and the Civil War-era White cabinet, led a 1922 land reform to aid tenant farmers in acquiring their own land, and was a candidate in the 1931 presidential election before defeating incumbent president Pehr Evind Svinhufvud in the subsequent elections of 1937.

 Biography

 Early life

 Kyösti Kallio, originally Gustaf Kalliokangas (forename /sv-FI/, surname /fi/), was born in Ylivieska, Grand Duchy of Finland, which was an autonomous region of the Russian Empire at the time.
-His father Mikko Kalliokangas was a farmer and prominent local politician.
+His father Mikko Kalliokangas (formerly Kontio; 1843–1908) was a farmer and prominent local politician.
 Young Kyösti's life also included his father's unmarried and childless cousin, Anttuuna Kangas, or aunt Anttuuna, who arranged for the boy to go to Raahe's junior high school in 1886.
 After that, he was educated in Oulu where he became acquainted with Santeri Alkio, author and future ideologue of the Agrarian League.